kylegrover/kylegrover.github.io/_posts/2019-04-20-adding-a-slider-to-a-scene-in-synesthesia.md

 ## A Quick Overview of the Process

+I'm going to break this down into two basic steps: first we'll create a slider, then we'll modify the code so our slider modifies something.
+Once you're comfortable with that it's just rinse and repeat until something cool happens.

-Before we start editing files let's take a step back and look at how a scene is structured and how the program reads it.
+But before we start editing files let's take a step back and look at how a scene is structured and how the program reads it.
 Synesthesia scenes have 4 main files, each in a different format:

 * **main.glsl:** graphics processing code lives here
 * **scene.json:** settings are written here in JSON (I'll talk more about JSON below)